-- 15. The Committee constituted vide order dated 22.3.2010 passed by this Court would continue to earmark the boundaries of State of Andhra Pradesh and State of Karnataka.
-Since State of Karnataka is not a party respondent in this litigation, we request the Chief Secretary of State of Karnataka to appoint officers of its Forest Department and Mining Department so that it could cooperate and render full assistance in the exercise of demarcation within the stipulated period. - 16.Even though, the Committee has requested us for grant of further period of three months to effectively complete the process of demarcation, but we deem it fit and proper to grant only two months' time to them keeping in mind, the ensuing rainy season. - 17.
-We also clarify that either of the parties would be at liberty to approach this Court for further directions, if need, so arises.
-With the aforesaid directions, the interim order passed by this Court on 11.3.2010 and extended from time to time stands modified to the aforesaid extent.
+15.The Committee constituted vide order dated 22.3.2010 passed by this Court would continue to earmark the of of boundaries State Andhra Pradesh and State of Karnataka.
+Since State of Karnataka is not a party respondent in this litigation, we request the Chief Secretary of State of Karnataka to appoint officers of its Forest Department and Mining Department so that it could cooperate and render full assistance in the exercise of demarcation within the stipulated period.

+16.Even though, the Committee has requested us for grant of further period of three months to effectively complete the process of demarcation, but we deem it fit and proper grant only two months' time to them keeping in mind, the ensuing rainy season.

+17. We also clarify that either of the parties would be at liberty to approach this Court for further directions, if With the aforesaid directions, the need. arises. so interim order passed by this Court 11.3.2010 and extended from time stands modified to time to the aforesaid extent. to 18.All parties would fully co-operate with the Committee to complete the demarcation work at the earliest and would not cause any hindrance in its work.
+They would also not 19.
+For the purpose of effective demarcation to be carried in any manner try to overreach this order.